CommandersAct/Platform-Documentation/developers/commanders-tag-gateway.md

 #### Cookie blacklisting at the edge

 Customers can filter cookies **directly at the CDN or edge layer** (Cloudflare Worker, Fastly Compute, etc.).
-This can be done by **simply configuring the Worker code provided in this guide** to remove specific cookies before the request is forwarded to Commanders Gateway.
+This can be done by **simply configuring the Worker code provided in this guide** (see CloudFlare free or Faslty tab below) to remove specific cookies before the request is forwarded to Commanders Gateway.

 This allows specific cookies to be removed from the request **before it reaches Commanders Gateway**, ensuring that only the cookies approved by the organization leave its infrastructure.